 As we had a Spa Deluxe Room, our room featured a spacious bathroom with a soaking tub, steam shower, luxury bath products, lounge chair, dual vanity, and make-up vanity.
 It was easy to feel refreshed in this room!
 The room is very well-equipped and will leave without any needs.
 Furthermore, we thoroughly enjoyed the scenic views of Vals from the expansive balcony.
 The hotel’s highlight lies in the

-We had two dinners at the hotel’s Red Restaurant and De Papa the Italian restaurant.
+We had two dinners at the hotel’s Red Restaurant and De Papa, the Italian restaurant.
 Red Restaurant is an ala-carte restaurant that does many table-side preparations.
 Granted, we did not order any table-side items.
-De Papa the Italian restaurant was a pleasant surprise, and we had an excellent meal here for an affordable price, by Swiss standards.
-We did not have the pleasure of dining in their two-star Michelin Restaurant, Silver, but have no doubt it is exceptional.
+De Papa, the Italian restaurant, was a pleasant surprise, and we had an excellent meal here for an affordable price by Swiss standards.
+We did not have the pleasure of dining in their two-star Michelin Restaurant, Silver, but we have no doubt it is exceptional.

 The 7132 Therme Vals spa comprises 60,000 slabs of the local Vals quartzite and disappears into the landscape.
 It is a landmark in the world of architecture, and you don’t need to be an architect to appreciate the building as its fame is apparent.
 Stone slabs resemble a cave, and its design highlights the landscape outside from within, and the spa’s exterior disappears into the hillside.
 It’s a spa that allows guests to disappear into the landscape in a fog of steam and natural thermal waters.